SankalpPrabhu05/applied-mechanics-portfolio/FEM_Structures_TME245/CA1-Large_Deformation/CA1-large-deformation_README.md

   here — install CALFEM separately if attempting to run this code.
 - **Course-provided files** (e.g. mesh/topology generation such as
   `topology_coarse_3node.mat`, `topology_medium_6node.mat`, and any associated mesh-import
-  routines) were supplied by the course instructor and are excluded pending permission to publish.
+  routines) were supplied by the course instructor and are excluded.
 Without these, the scripts will not run standalone.
 - Only the functions and scripts explicitly listed in the report's appendices (A and B) are included in `src/`.